The Seven Grains: Brown rice, benefits and simple recipes

 Wash the rice with cold water.
 Remove any floating grains.

-Place the washed rice in a bowl with 3 cups of water and a few drops of vinegar or lemon.
+Place the washed rice in a bowl with enough water and a few drops of vinegar or lemon.

 Soak for at least 8 hours or overnight at room temperature.